The Sales Tech vs The Service Tech

 - Their HVAC system stops working or experiences a noticeable decrease in performance.
 After calling an HVAC company, the homeowner is told by an HVAC Technician that your system is shot and they will need to have it replaced.

-- After overpaying on repairs the last couple of years on a fifteen year old system, the homeowner knows they need a new HVAC system.
-They are enticed by an incentive, rebate or special and decide to get a free quote.
+- After overpaying on furnace and air conditioning repairs the last couple of years on a fifteen-year-old system, the homeowner knows they need a new HVAC system.
+They are enticed by an incentive, rebate, or special and decide to get a free quote.

 You Are More Than Likely Being Qualified From The Moment You Call

-It might be hard to believe, but HVAC companies strive to install hvac systems.
+It might be hard to believe, but HVAC companies strive to install HVAC systems.
 A lot like how car dealerships like to sell cars.
 It is what they do.
-It is how the remain keep their doors open.
+It is how they remain keeps their doors open.
 Some do it well; Some, not so well.
 Most HVAC companies preach great customer service, unfortunately not all.
 The three most likely scenarios listed above can often help homeowners identify who they are consulting with about their new HVAC system.
 Let’s meet our contestants:

 Introduction to The Sales Tech